cadet/CADET-Semi-Analytic/README.md

   The results are written to the file `chromatogram.csv`.

 Alternatively, you can choose to write the output to the H5 input file, following the CADET file format.
-Note, however, that in this mode, the output precision is constrained by the H5 format, which does not support arbitrary precision, and is instead limited by the numerical limits of the C++ double type.
+Note, however, that in this mode, the output precision is constrained by the H5 format, which does not support arbitrary precision.
   ```
-	casema-cli.exe model.h5 -e 1e-100 -p 250 -P 20 -t 4
+	casema-cli.exe model.h5
   ```